How to save millions on R&D budget?

 What is the cost of not finding the right information on time?

-Outsell Inc, a research, and advisory firm, in its 2007 report in which it surveyed 6300 R&D staff members found that a corporate R&D professional (scientists and engineers), per week, spends on average 5.5 hours in information retrieval and further 4.7 hours in analyzing and using it.
+Outsell Inc, research and advisory firm, in its 2007 report in which it surveyed 6300 R&D staff members found that a corporate R&D professional (scientists and engineers), per week, spends on average 5.5 hours in information retrieval and further 4.7 hours in analyzing and using it.

 Let’s assume out of the 10 hours, 3 hours get wasted in sifting through and analyzing irrelevant information.
 Thus, in a year, approximately, a single R&D professional spends 156 hours on irrelevant information.